-Conmasys - A SaaS based web 2.0 application being used for scheduling, managing and supervising and tracking all activities involved in a construction based project, especially for construction of water projects systems.
+Conmasys – A SaaS-based web 2.0 application being used for scheduling, managing and supervising and tracking all activities involved in a construction based project, especially for the construction of water projects systems.
 Allows for complex reporting toolkit on the web complete with all analytics.

 Guru.com – One of the world’s largest marketplace on the web for connecting freelancers with employers, Atlogys did the entire frontend web 2.0 development of freelancer profiles and portfolio thereby providing for an extremely rich interface.

 Kuhono – It is a technology infrastructure centered around Social Network Aggregation and Business Contact Management.
 It is an extremely cutting-edge web platform which can withstand a lot of user traffic.
 It is also scalable, robust and has a distributed architecture.
 The platform used complex API’s around intelligent search, social integrations, and various 3rd party integrations.

 Dotodo – A web 2.0 based semantic search tool that allows users to connect in real time which those who want to do similar things.
 Users microblog about their activities and the tool auto connects them with those who may want to do something semantically similar at around that time.

 Sl8Z – A crowdsourcing executive recruitment portal that handles complex rules and collaboration requirements of employers and headhunters in the CXO recruitment industry.

 Whatever your requirement – social dating, matrimony, social aggregation, social networking, task management, eLance portal, examination online classroom, recruitment portal, epublishing suite etc., we can device a custom web 2.0 application for your requirement.